cloudposse/terraform-aws-cloudtrail/README.md

 The module accepts an encrypted S3 bucket with versioning to store CloudTrail logs.

-The bucket could be from the same ASW account or from a different account.
+The bucket could be from the same AWS account or from a different account.

 This is useful if an organization uses a number of separate AWS accounts to isolate the Audit environment from other environments (production, staging, development).